-1. A new toggle on Campaign: Campaigns have a new “Experiment” toggle
+1. A new toggle on Campaign: Campaigns have the Experiment toggle.

-- If the campaign is toggled to “Yes” but no Test Plan is selected in the Experiment tab before closing the window, the toggle will reset to “No”.
-Thus, it is recommended to set up the Experiment after both the Campaign and Line Items have been created.
+- If the toggle is set to Yes but no Test Plan is selected in the Experiment tab before closing the window, the toggle gets reset to No. It is recommended to set up the Experiment after you create both the Campaign and Line Item.

 - Test Plans are associated at the campaign level and Test Groups are associated at the line item level.

-- You will only be able to assign test groups to line items whose campaigns have a test plan assigned.
+- You can only assign test groups to line items whose campaigns have an assigned test plan.

 |Test Plan||Test Groups||User Index Range*|